louisgeisler/Leaflet.MarkerPreCluster/README.md

 Leaflet.markerprecluster
 =====================

-Change the behavior oh the [MarkerCluster plugin](https://github.com/Leaflet/Leaflet.markercluster)
+Change the behavior of the [MarkerCluster plugin](https://github.com/Leaflet/Leaflet.markercluster) to use data pre-clustered.

 # Using the plugin